 Study design

 We conducted a registry-based cohort study on a merged dataset linking data from the Swedish trauma registry SweTrau and the trauma care quality database at the Karolinska University Hospital.
-The combined data were further assessed through a multinominal multivariable logistic regression model to assess how clinical cohorts associate with OFIs.
+The combined data were further assessed through a multinominal multivariable logistic regression model to assess how clinical cohorts associate with specific OFIs.

 Setting

 From 2010, The Swedish Trauma society (SweTrau) holds a national registry over patients suffering serious trauma in Sweden.
-Patients included in the registry have suffered traumatic events that have either triggered a trauma alarm or generated injuries with a new injury severity score (NISS) above 15, or have been transferred to hospital within 7 days of trauam and have a NISS score higher than 15.
+Patients included in the registry have suffered traumatic events that have either triggered a trauma alarm or generated injuries with a new injury severity score (NISS) above 15, or have been transferred to hospital within 7 days of trauma and have a NISS score higher than 15.
 Patients where subdural hematoma is the only traumatic injury and cases that have triggered a trauma alarm without underlying trauma are excluded.
-There are no automatic transfer of patients to SweTrau due to lack of unified journal systems in Sweden.
-The coverage was approximately 69.8% January 2023 (2).
+There are no automatic transfer of patient data to SweTrau due to lack of unified journal systems in Sweden.
+The coverage was approximately 69.8% as of January 2023 (2).

 The Karolinska University hospital is the only facility in Sweden to qualify as a quality level-1 trauma centre according to ACS standards (13,23).
 The hospital is located in Stockholm county, but accounts for the regions of Stockholm, Gotland, Södermanland and Västmanland, adding up to 3 million residents, which is just on pair with minimum quantity according to standards (23).